 Clinical trials are conducted in an attempt to answer questions about potential drug development:

 The duration of a clinical trial can range from several weeks to several years.
-Once a study is completed, it will take even more time to analyze the data and summarize the results, often in an academic or medical journal.
+Once a study is completed, it will take even more time to analyze the data and summarize the results.
+This often occurs in an academic or medical journal.

 Many studies listed on ClinicalTrials.gov will include a summary of results within a year of the study’s completion.
-Even if the results did not quite meet the goals of the researchers, it is important to continuously share the results in order to keep researchers asking questions and moving forward in the research process.
+Even if the results did not meet researchers goals, it is important to continuously share the results.
+This allows the researcher to address questions moving forward in the research process.

 Significant breakthroughs in medical research have only been possible because of the participation of volunteer participation—healthy and unhealthy—in clinical trials.

 ClinicalTrials.gov and CenterWatch.com are just two resources for finding clinical trials that are actively recruiting participants.
-Additionally, you can ask your own doctor or community hospital if they are involved in clinical trials, or check out the website of an organization focused on a specific disease or disability.
+Additionally, you can ask your own doctor or community hospital if they are involved in clinical trials.
+You can also check out the website of an organization focused on a specific disease or disability.

 OCRC offers opportunities to become involved in clinical trials and research study, which can be found on our Current Studies page.
 You can always contact us to inquire further about volunteer opportunities.